HomeHow To GuidesPower Equipment RepairHow to Read a Spark Plug | Spark Plug Photos

 Congratulations – If you see brownish or gray deposits on the electrode like in this photo, your electrode isn’t worn, the ground armature isn’t broken, and your spark plug is Normal.
 You can go ahead and check the spark plug gap and reinstall it.

-Recommendation: If your spark plugs all check out Normal, move ahead and check your gas fuel and air filter*.
-Make sure they are clean and look normal, and replace them as needed.
-These last two repair checks can have a big impact on your engine performance.
+Recommendation: If your spark plugs all check out Normal, check your gas, fuel, and air filters*.
+Please ensure they are clean and regular, and replace them as needed.
+These last two repair checks can significantly impact your engine performance.

 Video from Motorweek: “How to Read Spark Plugs”